keybase/book-content/01-account/01-devices.md

 Add paper keys so that you can access your account even if (worst-case scenario) you lose all of your devices.

 ![](/img/kb-three-devices.png)
-{# illo update: minor but can we edit the paper key to show an actual string of words written so it looks more like an actual paper key? #}

 When you create a paper key, write it down on—you guessed it—paper.
 It’ll be too long to memorize.
 We recommend storing paper keys somewhere like a locked drawer at home.